 Through interviews with the most senior pilots, the study has revealed that remote pilotage still requires significant investment in Finland, for example in real-time current, wave, and sea level data.
 Real-time and lag-free data transfer between shore station and ship is also important in Finland's congested shipping lanes used by merchant vessels.
 Verifying and testing these things by adding the full potential of 5G networks to exercises is a major element in the development of networks.
 There is already significant development work on railways in Finland with the Finnish Transport Agency and commercial radio operators [5].
 Research data on this issue, combined with the needs of the maritime sector, could be one rational solution.
-Finland is a pioneer in the development of train control, so the use of the data sets learned on inland waterways would be an important step in the development of maritime transport.
+Finland is a pioneer in the development of maritime transport.
 Using a simulator to test the challenges, combined with research results from elsewhere, could be seen as an element worth experimenting with.